 The participating account return is the return on the total participating account assets that back both liabilities and surplus after investment expenses are deducted.
-The participating account return for 2020 is reported for the calendar year Jan.
+The participating account return for 2021 and 2020 are reported for the calendar year Jan.
 1 to Dec.
-31. In 2020, investment expenses were 8.2 basis points for the Canada Life open participating account.
+31. In 2021, investment expenses were 9.5 basis points for the Canada Life open participating account.
 Investment expenses may vary every year due to changes in the asset mix of the total participating account, economies of scale and other factors.

 Participating account one-year return (at Dec.
-31, 2020)
+31)